Sony Ericsson C510: Features

 The phone also has a protector for the camera, scratch-resistant display and buttons with blue illumination while in shooting mode for features such as flash.
-The phone also offers a large selection of settings for exposure and a built in photo editor.
+The phone also offers a large selection of settings for exposure and a built-in photo editor.

 Performance

 The camera can shoot at up to 3.2 MP and can record video at 30 frame/s in QVGA format.
-A firmware upgrade will allow the phone to run processes such as Windows Live Messenger.
-The phone supports auto rotation for portrait to landscape via the built-in accelerometer which is also used for various other applications such as a step counter (Walk Mate) and some games.
+A firmware upgrade allows the phone to run processes such as Windows Live Messenger.
+The phone supports autorotation for portrait to landscape via the built-in accelerometer, which is also used for various other applications such as a step counter (Walk Mate) and some games.
 The phone has the ability to work as a modem, and in a good 3G signal area up to reasonable broadband speeds can be achieved.
 It supports memory cards up to 8 GB in capacity via the Memory Stick Micro port.

+Virtues and issues

+This phone is very stable and reliable, the quality of the batteries is excellent.
+Dust collects between the camera lens and the housing (lens protector), which is very difficult to remove.
+In the long run, these phones break down because of buttons that stop working, no repair possible.

 Java Platform 8

-The C510 has Sony Ericsson Java Platform 8 profile and so allows Flash Lite to run as a front-end to Java ME.
+The C510 has Sony Ericsson Java Platform 8 profile, and so allows Flash Lite to run as a front-end to Java ME.